 | Total Tuition and Fees | $11,214 |

-| Payment plans are available for all programs, interest-free , typically split into 7 equal monthly payments of $1,602.
-Other funding options may be available for students who qualify. | |
+| Payment plans are available for all programs, interest-free , typically split into 7 equal monthly payments of approximately $1,602.
+Funding is available for those who qualify. | |